 The 32-year-old slugger hit a walk-off home run for the Aces on Friday night, giving him the perfect note on which to hang up his spikes.
 Decker's 204 dingers in stateside, affiliated ball were the most of any active Minor League player.
-(Triple-A New Orleans' Peter O'Brien is second, with 170.)
+(Triple-A New Orleans'

 "I've given everything to this game -- my blood, my sweat, my tears, my hair line," Decker said at the press conference, crediting his wife, Jennifer Decker -- a comedian, writer and actress -- with punching up the joke.

 Beginning in August, the Deckers will host a daily three-hour radio show and a weekly podcast with Entercom Communications.
 Decker also announced that he's taken a position with the El Paso-based nonprofit organization Border Youth Athletic Association.
 In his role of associate executive director, he hopes to give "kids in El Paso to have the opportunities I did."

 "My time in El Paso changed my baseball life.
 This city has meant more to me than any place I've ever been," he said at the press conference at Southwest University Park.